Ultravisor/ultravisor/docs/orms/prisma.md

 To turn off named prepared statements use `pgbouncer=true` in your connection string with Prisma.

-The `pgbouncer=true` connection string parameter is compatible with Supavisor.
+The `pgbouncer=true` connection string parameter is compatible with Ultravisor.

 ## Prisma Connection Management